January 11, 2021

 …And if Salesman of the Month Ron has 13 more minutes to spare: Pink Floyd, “Shine On You Crazy Diamond” (Parts I-V).

 In ’78, I would pedal my Schwinn Traveler the 4.7 miles to reach my local Karma Records and check out the latest offerings by Wings (Back to the Egg?
 Nope, London Town).
 There the elitist 19-year-old clerks would silently pass judgment on my purchases at check-out.
+If I saw these individuals on the streets of my hometown today I would recognize them instantly.
+Such was their power.

-If I saw these individuals on the streets of my hometown today I would recognize them instantly, such was their power.
-This was back when listening to music was communal and not via your own device and earbuds.
-In those days, it also was crucial to persuade someone you liked to listen with you.
+This was back when listening to music was communal, not a private act conducted through your own device and earbuds.
+In those days it also was crucial to persuade someone you liked to listen with you.
+And you had to have (loud)speakers.

 At Playback I dug deep and purchased the awesome Pioneer SX-580, the glorious PL-516 turntable and a (loud) pair of Pioneer HPM-60s.